AniPlas/SurfElaInvML/Artificial Neural Network (Matlab)/README.md

 % For more details, please check in the reference paper.

 % References
 % X. Chen, R. Dingreville, T. Richeton and S. Berbenni.
 Invariant surface elastic properties in FCC metals via machine learning methods.
-Submission to Journal of the Mechanics and Physics of Solids.
+Journal of the Mechanics and Physics of Solids, accepted.